-- (a) Number of markers should be balanced with the accuracy of the genotype required for the objective.
-The number of markers to reach the necessary resolution or discriminative power depends on marker-type (dominant/co-dominant; bi-/multi-allelic), species and the quality of the marker performance; - (b) Repeatability, reproducibility and robustnessError!
-Bookmark not defined. within and between, laboratories in terms of scoring data; - (c) Coverage of the genome and the linkage disequilibrium should reflect the objectives.
-Knowing the physical and/or genetic Error!
-Bookmark not defined. position of the selected markers on the genome is not essential but enables a good selection of markers; - (d) Possible sources of molecular markers - Molecular markers derived from public resources - Molecular markers derived from non-public resources, screening and selection of commercially available species-specific chips and arrays. - Molecular markers selected from newly generated sequence data; - (e) The avoidance, as far as possible, of markers with "null" alleles (i.e. an allele whose effect is an absence of a PCR product at the molecular level), which again is not essential, but advisable; - (f) Allowance of easy, objective and indisputable scoring of marker profiles.
-These good performing markers are preferred over complex marker profiles that are sensitive to interpretation.
-Clear black and white answers also allows for easier harmonization; - (g) Co-dominant markers are generally Error!
-Bookmark not defined. preferred over dominant markers as they have a higher discriminative power; Error!
-Bookmark not defined. - (h) Durability of the marker.
-When a marker is located in a genomic area that is not subject to selection by breeders, there is a better chance that the marker will be informative in a durable way; - (i) Markers located in coding and/or in non-coding regions; and - (j) The use of molecular markers is species-specific and should take into account the features of propagation of the species. - 2.
-Selection of the Detection Method - 2.1 DNA profiling methods general considerations - 2.1.1 Important considerations for choosing DNA profiling methods that generate high quality molecular data are: - reproducibility of data production within and between laboratories and detection platforms (different types of equipment); - (b) repeatability over time; - (c) discrimination power of the method; - (d) time and labor intensity of the method; - (e) robustness of performance in time and conditions (sensitiveness to subtle changes in the protocol or condition): - (f) flexibility of the method, possibility to vary in the number of samples and/or number of markers; - (g) interpretation of the data produced is independent of the equipment; - (h) sustainability of databases; - (i) accessibility of methodology; Error!
-Bookmark not defined. - (j) independence of a specific machine, specific chemistry, specific supplier, particular partners or products; Error!
-Bookmark not defined. - (k) suitable for automation; - (I) suitable for multiplexing; and - (m) cost effective (costs, number of samples and number of markers are in balance).
-Error!
-Bookmark not defined.
+(a) The number of markers should be balanced with the accuracy of the genotype required for the objective.
+The number of markers to reach the necessary resolution or discriminative power depends on marker-type (dominant/co-dominant; bi-/multi-allelic), species and the quality of the marker performance;

+- (b) Coverage of the genome and the linkage disequilibrium should reflect the objectives.
+Knowing the physical and/or genetic position of the selected markers on the genome is not essential but enables a good selection of markers. - 2.
+Selection of the Detection Method - 2.1 DNA profiling methods general considerations - 2.1.1 Important considerations for choosing DNA profiling methods that generate high quality molecular data are: - (a) reproducibility of data production within and between laboratories and detection platforms (different types of equipment); - (b) repeatability over time; - (c) discrimination power; - (d) time and labor intensity; - (e) robustness of performance in time and conditions (sensitiveness to subtle changes in the protocol or condition); - (f) flexibility of the method, possibility to vary in the number of samples and/or number of markers; - (g) interpretation of the data produced is independent of the equipment; - (h) sustainability of databases; - (i) accessibility of methodology; - independence of a specific machine, specific chemistry, specific supplier, particular partners or products; - (k) suitable for automation: - (I) suitable for multiplexing; and - (m) cost effective (costs, number of samples and number of markers are in balance).